medic/cht-docs/content/en/core/process/workflow.md

 ## Writing Documentation

-We place a high importance on consistency and usability of CHT documentation so that it is accessible and understood by a wide audience.
+A high degree of importance is put on consistency and usability of CHT documentation so that it is accessible and understood by a wide audience.
 The CHT [documentation style guide]({{< ref "docs-style-guide" >}}) will help to write documentation in the most consistent and useful way.

 ## Commits to GitHub